 Such installations flourished in many European satellites of the USSR especially at the beginning of the Cold War, as a result of several factors.
 On one hand, the political situation was still rather unstable especially in recently occupied Countries like Poland, Czechoslovakia and Hungary, so a military presence was deemed necessary by the Soviets for keeping the status quo.
 Furthermore, in the early Fifties, Stalin was allegedly programming a final blow on war-battered western Europe to place the entire continent under communist rule, gaining direct and year-round access to the non-freezing Atlantic Ocean.
 On the other hand, the performance of early jet military aircraft, and somewhat later of early missiles, was still rather limited especially in terms of range, and called for the setup of outposts in the peripheral regions of the Soviet-controlled zone to allow planning serious military operations beyond the border.

 In the final years of the Soviet Union, communism began to rapidly retreat from central Europe, as more and more nations profited from the internal problems of the USSR and rebelled against dictatorship, opting for democracy.
 Troops from the USSR were ordered back to their mother country.
-The great majority of the military assets were taken back to Russia, including non only weapons, aircraft, tanks, trucks and anything with an engine, but also plants, pipelines, antennas, TVs, refrigerators, etc. from virtually all military bases and Soviet villages nearby.
+The great majority of the military assets were taken back to Russia, including not only weapons, aircraft, tanks, trucks and anything with an engine, but also plants, pipelines, antennas, TVs, refrigerators, etc. from virtually all military bases and Soviet villages nearby.

 What stood as a tangible trace of the Soviet presence were all major infrastructures – airbases, missile launch pads, bunkers, deposits, railway stations, barracks,… – and housing for troops and their families.

-Szprotawa Nuclear Warhead Bunker
+- Szprotawa/Wiechlice Nuclear Warhead Bunker

-The plan of the airbase in Szprotawa is very similar to the one of Brand, in the territory of the former German Democratic Republic, and less than two hours to the northwest of this site in Poland (see this chapter).
+The plan of the airbase in Szprotawa is very similar to the one of Brand in the former German Democratic Republic, less than two hours to the northwest of this site in Poland (see this chapter).
 The orientation of the runway is similar, there are aircraft shelters to the south, and about .75 miles southeast of the airport it is possible to find a major storage area, which includes a bunker for atomic warheads.
 The connection road is today publicly accessible, and the typical Soviet concrete slabs are holding on in their place still today, allowing a convenient access by car.

-The area of the base storage was heavily guarded, and much of the original buildings and fence, including the original gates, are still in place.
+The area of the nuclear storage was heavily guarded, and much of the original buildings and fence, including the original gates, is still in place.
 The reason for that is a private business operating these days in the area.
 This is both good an bad, for most buildings are reasonably well preserved – i.e. in better condition than in similar, but totally abandoned sites – but they are surrounded by deposits of coal, heavy mechanical components and industry materials and machinery.

 Above all, you cannot access the place freely, for there are trucks going in and out and workers moving around.